michaeltrefry/Yapplr/Yapplr.Api/README.md

 - Passwords are hashed using BCrypt
 - JWT tokens expire after 60 minutes (configurable)
+- Email verification required for new registrations
+- Automatic token expiration handling with login redirection
 - CORS is configured for frontend development
 - All sensitive endpoints require authentication

+## Email Verification

+New users must verify their email addresses before they can log in:

+1. User registers with email and password
+2. System sends verification email with token
+3. User clicks verification link or enters token
+4. Email is marked as verified
+5. User can now log in

+Unverified users will be redirected to email verification when attempting to log in.

+## Token Expiration Handling

+The application automatically handles token expiration:

+- **Frontend Web**: Automatically redirects to login page when tokens expire
+- **Mobile App**: Clears session and returns to authentication flow
+- **API**: Returns 401 Unauthorized for expired tokens

+This provides a seamless user experience without confusing error messages.